My Home Page with Links to My Other

 Norwegian weather rocket for an incoming ICBM.

-Sagan examines two competing theories on safety—the normal accidents theory and the high reliability theory.
-The high reliability theory posits that systems can be made safe by using redundant systems, emphasizing safety throughout an organization, decentralizing authority so that those closest to a problem can make flexible decisions, and having highly disciplined, well trained members learn through simulation and trial-and-error.
-Nations use the high reliability theory to manage their nuclear weapons.
+Sagan examines two competing safety theories, the normal accidents theory and the high reliability theory.
+The users of high reliability theory posit that systems can be made safe by using redundant systems, emphasizing safety.
+They decentralize authority so that those closest to a problem can make flexible decisions.
+They recruit disciplined, well trained members.
+They learn through simulation and trial-and-error.
+(Nations use high reliability theory to manage nuclear weapons.)

-To give an example of a redundant system.
-If you are prone to locking your keys in your car, a redundant system would keep a spare in your wallet and another spare hidden under the car.
+An example of a redundant system: If you are prone to locking your keys in your car, a redundant system keeps a spare in your wallet and another spare hidden under the car.
 Redundant systems are not as safe as they appear.
 Locks jam.
-Keys get lost or not put back after use.
+Keys get lost or not put back.
 Magnetic key holders fall off.
-When there are thousands of parts there are huge multitudes of potential incidents.
-What people think are miniscule odds are actually much higher.
+When systems contain thousands of parts, multitudes of potential incidents exist.
+What individuals think are minuscule odds are actually much higher.

 The normal accidents theory challenges

-the high reliability view.
-It claims that accidents eventually happen.
+the high reliability view, claiming that accidents eventually happen.
 Decentralization

 that allows flexibility also allows decentralized individuals to do vile

-things.
+things without someone stopping them.
 Decentralization is good in business.
-It may be an acceptable cost of decentralization for a business if someone swindles $15,000, but in a nuclear system nuclear war is not an acceptable cost.
+It may be an acceptable cost of decentralization for a business when one crook swindles $15,000.
+But in a nuclear system one nuclear war is not an acceptable cost.

 Simulation and trial-and-error have

-biases, especially in high cost, authoritarian environments.
+biases, especially in large cost, authoritarian environments.
 Errors get covered

 up.
-Scape goats take all the blame when poorly designed systems are also at
+Scapegoats take the blame when poorly designed systems are also at

 fault.
-History gets reconstructed to serve the interests of the organization.
+History gets reconstructed to serve the interests of the organization or its leaders.

 Learning is difficult in tight,

 impede learning.
-Sagan recounts an incident with a cover-up: A Delta
+Sagan recounts a cover-up incident: A Delta

-airliner strayed to within 100 feet of a Continental 747.
-A Delta pilot said,
+airliner strayed within 100 feet of a Continental 747.
+The Delta pilot said,

 "Nobody knows about it except us, you idiots."
 The Continental pilot answered,